 For over 30 years, I have been helping humans work towards creative & dynamic personal & social change.
-I have worked with diverse groups of people around the world, offering strategies for self-awareness, systemic change, aesthetic social action, and whole person integration.
+I have worked with diverse groups of people at home and around the world, offering strategies for self-awareness, systemic change, aesthetic social action, and whole person integration.

 I am a licensed Marriage and Family therapist with an expertise in trauma recovery.
 I hold a Masters degree in Counseling Psychology, as well as a Masters in Interdisciplinary Art.
 My early studies include dance, women’s studies, religion, and mythology.
 I am a permaculture designer, a deep ecologist with a primary commitment to a regenerative future.
 Through my own life experiences, I have learned and taught much about depression, anxiety, grief, and the possibility of transformation through daily practice.

-My advanced trainings are in Hakomi Body-Centered psychotherapy, the Halprin Life/Art Process, Authentic Movement, Strozzi Bodywork, and generative somatics.
+My advanced trainings are in Hakomi Body-Centered psychotherapy, the Halprin Life/Art Process, Authentic Movement, Strozzi Bodywork, generative somatics and relational EMDR.
 I am a Master Reiki practitioner in the Usue lineage.
-I bring my decades-long practices in yoga, mindfulness, and conscious movement to the counseling process as well.
-I am the author of numerous books and articles about somatics, dance, and permaculture, including Making Dances that Matter (with Anna Halprin, 2018); Urban Homesteading (with K. Ruby Blume, 2009, www.urban-homesteading.org), Diaspora: Stories from the Cities (1998), and The Probable Site of the Garden of Eden (1992).
+I bring my decades-long practices in yoga, mindfulness, performance art, and conscious movement to the counseling process as well.
+I am the author of numerous books and articles about somatics, dance, and permaculture, including Making Dances that Matter (with Anna Halprin, 2018); Urban Homesteading: Heirloom Skills for Sustainable Living (with K. Ruby Blume, 2009, www.urban-homesteading.org), Diaspora: Stories from the Cities (1998), and The Probable Site of the Garden of Eden (1992).